Word length predicts word order: "Min-max"-ing drives language evolution: Discussion

 The sensitivity of language users to processing efficiency and information content has also been a major topic of investigation in information theory, which is concerned in part with the encoding and decoding of information streams.
 One information-theoretic proposal is that semantic systems evolve following an ``Information Bottleneck'' principle (IB; \citealt{Tishby:1999aa}), whereby ``optimal representations satisfy a tradeoff between compressing X, i.e. minimizing the representational complexity, and maximizing the relevant information about Y'' (\citealt{Zaslavsky:2020aa}: 14).
-Work by Zaslavsky shows that IB can account for the development of color naming systems in language among other kinds of sytems, and additional research shows the utility of IB in machine learning and distributional models of semantics (\citealt{Slonim:2000aa}).
+Zaslavsky shows that IB can account for the development of color naming systems in language, and additional research shows the utility of IB in machine learning and distributional models of semantics (\citealt{Slonim:2000aa}).

-The implications of this principle have most recently been examined in agent-based emergent learning simulations with the addition of a ``utility'' principle (\citealt{Tucker:2025aa}) – the interaction between ``utility'', ``informativeness'', and ``complexity'' allows more human-like communication to emerge among agent models in their study.
+Implications of this interaction have most recently been examined in agent-based emergent learning simulations with the addition of a ``utility'' principle (\citealt{Tucker:2025aa}) – the interaction between ``utility'', ``informativeness'', and ``complexity'' allows more human-like communication to emerge among agent models in their study.
 Such a finding is very much supported by the results reported here, though I would argue that the Min-Max theory offers a more parsimonious account of human behavior as related to language specifically.
 While the current corpus evidence applies at the word level in relation to basic word order, it seems likely that the minimization of processing difficulty would interact with the maximization of information content at multiple (hierarchical) levels.
 Speakers min-max in order to select words in a stream (``informativeness'' and ``complexity'' as per Tucker et al.), while simultaneously min-maxing to select relevant structures related to their communicative goals (Tucker et al.'s ``utility'').